JohnnyJayJay/discord-api-command/README.md

 In this case, someone could write `!ping` in a channel the bot is also in and the bot would respond with `Pong! @Member`.
 This person could also type `!pingpong` or `!p`.
 These are aliases.

 What if we wanted to use this help command?
-Then we only have to adjust two things:
+Then we only have to adjust one thing:
 ```java
 CommandSettings settings = new CommandSettings("!", jda, true);
 settings.setHelpLabels("help", "helpme", "h") // Again: Varargs! label case insensivity also applies to help labels